 The Chamber Pension Plan Plan is a Defined Contribution Plan.
 In short, this means that an account is opened for each member and the amount of money they receive after retirement is based on the amount of money contributed to their individual account while they were working, including both the employer and employee portions, plus or minus the net return that has been earned on those funds during the life of the member's account.

 Unless a member's retirement savings are less than CI$5,000, a lump-sum cash payout of retirement savings is NOT an option.
 The retirement savings must be used to provide an income stream.

 Joint and survivor

 The National Pensions Law dictates that all pensions must be “joint and survivor” with a member's spouse if the member is legally married on the date of their retirement or death.
 This means that if the member dies the pension will continue to be paid to the member`s spouse in regular payments.
-If this scenario is relevant to you, please contact Chamber Pension Plan Plan for additional details.
+If this scenario is relevant to you, please contact the Chamber Pension Plan Plan Hotline for additional details.

 Options on retirement

 When a member reaches retirement eligibility age there are three options, outlined below, which allows them to begin drawing their pension as income.
 If you are approaching retirement age and would like to discuss these options in more detail please contact the Chamber Pension Plan Plan Hotline.